IBM-Cloud/vpc-migration-tools/image-conversion/README.md

 How-to guide for [Migrating VMware (VMDK) images to VPC](https://cloud.ibm.com/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-vmware-vmdk-images)

 # Known issues
-- At the moment, for RHEL 8, CentOS 8 operating systems, secondary volume migration is not supported aforementioned scripts.
+- Secondary volume for RHEL/CentOS 8 is not supported
+- The following OS is not supoprted:
-- At the moment, for all version of Debian operating system, no migration is supported at all.
+     - Debian is not supported
-- At the moment for Ubuntu 20.04, no migration is supported at all.
+     - Ubuntu 20.04